itsjusttriz/faq/moderation/finncapp/Servers/Rules.md

 This page houses FAQ information related to the servers managed by Finn & the team.

+Some information may be repetitive, but it makes things easier to Copy/Paste when needed.

 ## Game Server Staff

 | User                                |               Role |